pljhll/pljhll/README.md

 - 👋 Hi, I’m @plhll
 - 👀 I’m interested in Full-Stack applications, mostly written in Typescript and Node.
-- 🌱 I’m currently helping small businesses with Kuihi and bigger businesses with Shard Tech Software.
+- 🌱 I’m currently helping businesses with Shard Tech Software.
 - 💞️ I’m passionate about Building Great Teams
 - 📫 How to reach me paul@shard.software